thischris1/FZU/data/Mn2Sb/Mn2Sb_substrate_results.md

 We believe that these energy changes could be small rnough to support thin-film growth of Mn2Sb on these substrates.

+Next step would be to optimise the unit cell dimensions in respect to energy when these substrates are used and the energy change should be recalculated.

 Cheers, Ondřej Sedláček